Frequently Asked Questions

 What do I do if I believe a friend or myself have been harassed?

 If you experience, observe, hear about or believe someone has been harassed in any way, you should make a report of the facts of the incident(s) in a timely manner by contacting the Anti-Harassment Co-coordinator.

 The university will not tolerate harassment of its students or employees and will investigate all allegations of harassment.
 Where harassment is found, steps will be taken to end it immediately.

 What if I’m not sure if my experience truly constitutes harassment?

 If you believe you may have experienced harassment or assault, but are unsure of whether it was a violation of ACU’s Anti-Harassment policy, you should contact the appropriate Anti-Harassment Co-coordinator..
 It is imperative that all accounts of harassment are reported and investigated, in order to maintain the safety of the ACU community.
 The Coordinator, or designee(s), will help clearly define acts that constitute harassment, and provide information regarding options.

 What if I want to report something, but I know I broke a rule under ACU’s Student Code of Conduct?

 The university encourages the reporting of harassment whenever it occurs.
 Sometimes, victims are hesitant to report to college officials because they fear that they may be charged with policy violations, such as underage drinking at the time of the incident.
-To encourage reporting of harassment, the University, where possible, pursues a policy of offering victims of harassment limited immunity from being charged with policy violations related to the particular incident.
+To encourage reporting of harassment, the University, where possible, pursues a policy of offering victims of harassment and cooperating witnesses immunity from being charged with policy violations related to the particular incident.

 Will the complaint remain confidential?

 Before reporting, it is important to know that different people on campus have different reporting responsibilities and different abilities to maintain confidentiality, depending on their roles.
 For more information, please see section V of the Anti-Harassment Policy .
 We encourage you to contact one of the Coordinators or a Deputy Coordinators because they are best equipped to help.
 Please rest assured that if you contact one of them, only people that need to know will be told.

 Will my parents be told?